ZA

 Checklist of delays

-- Submitting unclear/uncertified copies when originals or properly certified copies are required.
+- Submitting unclear or uncertified copies when originals or properly certified copies are required.

-- Names/ID numbers not matching across documents (spelling, initials, old surnames) with no explanation.
+- Names or ID numbers not matching across documents with no explanation.

 - Unclear marriage context (civil vs customary; multiple spouses) and missing proof.

-- Assuming retirement fund proceeds follow the will (often a separate statutory process).
+- Assuming retirement fund proceeds follow the will.

-- Cash withdrawals/ATM activity after death creating suspicion, disputes, or fraud claims.
+- Cash withdrawals or ATM activity after death creating suspicion, disputes, or fraud claims.

-Bottom line: If something “should be simple” but keeps bouncing back, it’s usually identity/relationship proof, marriage context, or lack of formal authority.
+Bottom line: If something should be simple but keeps bouncing back, it’s usually identity proof, relationship proof, marriage context, or lack of formal authority.

 Key terms (plain English, South Africa–style)